isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2229.md

 ---
-title: Microsoft Dynamics 365 Business Central with Mobile Add-on for Wholesale Trade Version 18-3.01 - Cloud Solution Package-Basic
+title: Xero Cloud Accounting Version 10.5-Advante Package B (Xero Standard Basic Package)
 permalink: /productivity-solutions-grant/solutionrepo/solution2229
 ---

 ### Description

-- Microsoft Dynamics 365 Business Central base Finance and Supply Chain Management (Inventory, Sales and Purchase)
-- Mobile Addon (Document Approval - PR, PO, Sales Quote, Sales Order)
-- Predefined Setup and Implementation
+Xero is a cloud-based accounting software platform for small and medium-sized businesses.
+Xero provides businesses with real-time visibility of their financial position and performance in a simple, smart and secure manner.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DynamicSolutions20200274_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedAdvanteAccountingAnnex3CRwef10June2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria